Local dimer dynamics in higher dimensions: Introduction

 \subsection{Background}

-Given a planar graph drawn in the plane, a \emph{domain} is a union of faces (seen as closed polygons in the plane) of the lattice.
+Given a planar graph drawn in the plane, a \emph{domain} is a union of faces (seen as closed polygons in the plane) of some fixed lattice.
 Of course, any domain may be seen as a portion of the lattice with its proper dimer configurations and cycle-switching dynamics.
-The ergodicity of simply connected domains in planar bipartite lattices (with cycle length given by the length of the largest inner face) is a classical fact and follows directly by considering the associated height function (see~\cites{Saldanha95,Thurston90}).
+The ergodicity of simply connected domains in planar bipartite lattices (with cycle length given by the largest number of edges on the boundary of an inner face) is a classical fact and follows directly by considering the associated height function (see~\cites{Saldanha95,Thurston90}).
 Recently, the ergodicity of local dynamics on a number of planar lattices was studied by R{\o}ising and Zhang~\cite{Roising23}, extending an approach of Kenyon and R\'emila~\cite{Kenyon96}.
 We note that the techniques used there do not rely on height functions but use planarity in a substantial way, and also involve a certain amount of manual verification.

 The main goal of our work is to go beyond the planar case.
 The most natural setting in this respect corresponds to studying $\cD_\ell(\bbQ_\bn^3)$ for fixed $\ell$ and large 3-dimensional shapes $\bn$.
 It is not hard to check that $\cD_2(\bbQ_\bn^3)$ is not connected and even has isolated vertices e.g.\ for $\bn=(3,3,2)$ (and similarly for $\bn=(n_1,n_2,n_3)$ with $n_1$ and $n_2$ divisible by 3 and $n_3$ even), see Figure~\ref{fig:332}.
 This suggests the existence of an invariant preserved by switching $4$-cycles.
 One such invariant was noted in~\cites{Freedman11} (also see \cite{Bednik19}), and a much more informative one called the \emph{twist} was introduced in~\cite{Milet15} and further studied in~\cites{Milet15a,Milet14}, thus establishing interesting algebraic, topological and geometric connections alongside the combinatorial ones.